 Dr. Staples has a particular interest in surgery of the pelvis, acetabulum and hip.

 He extensively trained in anterior hip replacement during his trauma fellowship, a revolutionary procedure that dramatically reduces downtime for his patients when compared to the traditional methods.
 He specializes in both upper and lower extremity trauma and fracture management with specific interest in particular injuries.

 With fellowship training in anterior hip replacement and having performed hundreds of surgeries for anterior hip replacement, Dr. Staples is a pioneer of this procedure in the Phoenix metropolitan area.
-He also specializes in hip preservation treating disorders of the hip such as impingement, dysplasia and labral injuries.
+He also specializes in treating hip dysplasia.

 Dr. Staples is married, and he and his wife have six beautiful daughters.
 They live in Peoria enjoying the beautiful Arizona desert and sun.

 Harnessing the innate power of the body to heal is one of the keys to optimal repair and regeneration.
 Natural substances found in the plasma are necessary to healing damaged cells and tissues.
 Platelet-rich plasma therapy utilizes these substances, providing areas of injury or disease with a concentrated dose of the body’s own specific platelets, proteins and growth factors.

 Platelets and PRP Injections